Barrels-wine/Barrels/README.md

 Several fabric commands are available :

   - `fab cache_clear`:     Clear cache of the application
   - `fab clean`:           Clean the infrastructure, remove all data
   - `fab clean_start`:     Start everything from fresh
+  - `fab create_db`:       (Re)Create an empty database
   - `fab cs_fix`:          Fix coding standards in code
-  - `fab diff_migration`:    Generate a migration by comparing the current database to the mapping inform...
+  - `fab diff_migration`:  Generate a migration by comparing the current database to the mapping information
-  - `fab generate_database`: Drop and recreate database with updated schema then load fixtures if specifi...
-  - `fab import_csv`:        Import data from csv file, use option purge to truncate the wine and bottle ...
+  - `fab import_csv`:      Import data from csv file, use option purge to truncate the wine and bottle tables before.
+You can specify the csv file path (in csv format) and the mapping file path (in yaml format)
-  - `fab init_database`:     (Re)Create an empty database
+  - `fab init_db`:         Drop and recreate database with updated schema then load fixtures if specified so
   - `fab install`:         Install application (composer, assets)
   - `fab logs`:            Show logs for all container
   - `fab migrate`:         Apply available database migrations
-  - `fab populate`:          Import fixtures into database
+  - `fab populate_db`:     Import fixtures into database
   - `fab reboot`:          Reboot the infrastructure
   - `fab restart_service`: Restart a single service
   - `fab ssh`:             Ssh into the application container
   - `fab start`:           Ensure everything is started and installed
   - `fab stop`:            Stop the infrastructure
   - `fab up`:              Ensure infrastructure is synced and running
+  - `fab update_db`:       Update database to match schema